synapsengymnastik/TapoP100/README.md

 # Tapo P100
-Tapo P100 is a Python library for controlling the Tp-link Tapo P100/P105/P110 plugs and L530/L510E bulbs.
+Tapo P100 is a Python library for controlling the Tp-link Tapo P100/P110 plugs.

 ## Installation